phidea

 Five things restaurant owners should weigh:

 1. Liquor liability (dram-shop) coverage.
-If you serve alcohol, you need liquor-liability coverage.
+If you serve alcohol, you need liquor liability.
 Standard GL excludes it.
 State laws vary significantly: some states have strict dram-shop liability (server can be sued for over-serving); some have weaker statutes.
 Match your liquor liability limits to your state's exposure profile.
-Typical limits: $1M-$2M for casual dining; $2M-$5M for fine dining; $1M-$3M for bars / nightclubs.

 2. Assault and battery (A&B) sublimits.
 Many liquor-liability policies sub-limit assault-and-battery claims (bar fight resulting in injury).
 Verify sublimit is adequate; full-limit A&B coverage is more expensive but worth considering for bars / nightclubs.